Featured Info & Statistics

 Research shows school meals contribute to the health, attentiveness, behavior and academic success of students.
 Allowing all students to receive free meals ensures students have equal access to the benefits nutritious school meals while reducing program administrative costs.

 Cost to Produce School Meals

-In light of rising food and supply costs, school nutrition professionals face a delicate balancing act to keep their programs in the black.
-SNA is calling on Congress to provide increased funding and regulatory flexibility to help school meal programs manage higher costs.
+In light of rising food, supply and labor costs, school nutrition professionals face a delicate balancing act to keep their programs in the black.
+SNA is calling on Congress to provide increased funding to help school meal programs manage higher costs.

 In April 2019, USDA released the School Nutrition and Meal Cost Study, which examined the cost of producing school meals during school year 2014-15.
 The study found that the average school meal program operates at a small deficit, and the reported cost of producing school meals typically exceeds federal reimbursements for those meals.